Devansh-Gupta-Official/sms-spam-filter/README.md

 ## Contents
 **1. Importing Libraries and Dataset**
-The notebook begins by importing necessary Python libraries such as Pandas, NumPy, Matplotlib, Seaborn, and reading the dataset into a Pandas DataFrame.
+In this section of the notebook, the necessary Python libraries such as Pandas, NumPy, Matplotlib, Seaborn, and Scikit-learn are imported.
+Additionally, it loads the dataset into a Pandas DataFrame for further analysis.

 **2. Visualizing the Dataset**
-Visual representation of the dataset is provided, showing the distribution of spam and non-spam emails using count plots.
+Visual representations like count plots are utilized to provide insights into the dataset's composition.
+This includes showcasing the distribution of spam and non-spam emails, aiding in understanding the dataset's characteristics.

 **3. Data Preprocessing**
-Demonstrates the process of converting text data into numerical format using Count Vectorizer.
+This section focuses on preparing the text data for model training.
+It demonstrates the process of converting raw text data into a numerical format suitable for machine learning algorithms using techniques like Count Vectorization.

 **4. Training the Model**
-Utilizes the Multinomial Naive Bayes classifier to train the model on the dataset.
+Utilizes the Multinomial Naive Bayes classifier to train the model on the preprocessed dataset.
+This step involves fitting the model on the training data to learn patterns and relationships between the features and the target (spam or non-spam).

 **5. Evaluating the Model**
-Evaluates the model's performance on a test set using metrics like precision, recall, and F1-score.
-Confusion matrices and heatmap visualizations are also included.
+The model's performance is evaluated using a test set that wasn't used during training.
+Metrics such as precision, recall, F1-score, and accuracy are calculated.
+Confusion matrices and heatmap visualizations are generated to provide a deeper understanding of the model's performance.

-**6. Creating Testing and Training Dataset** Demonstrates the process of splitting the dataset into training and testing subsets for model evaluation.
+**6. Creating Testing and Training Dataset** Demonstrates the process of splitting the dataset into training and testing subsets.
+This step ensures a fair evaluation of the model's performance by using separate data for training and testing.

 ## Usage
 ### Requirements